I love seeing people's workspaces and tool stacks, so I thought I'd share mine.

 - 1Password: If you're not using a password manager, what the heck are you even doing?!
 1Password is my choice not because it's necessarily the best, but because business accounts provide free personal accounts, which I think is a pretty neat perk for remote teams.
 It gets the job done for a decent price.

-- Ghostery / uBlock Origin / PixelBlock: These are the things that make using the internetz less annoying.
-This is my dream team for blocking ads, trackers, and those little email tracers.
+- Ghostery / uBlock Origin / PixelBlock: These are the things that make internet browsing less annoying.
+This is my dream team for blocking ads, trackers, and those sneaky little email tracers.
 And they're all easy to turn on and off when you need to.

 - Instapaper: Saving links I come across to read later helps me stay focused on tasks when I'm trying to get some heads-down work done.
 Sure, a lot of the time I'm Instapapering things for never, but it definitely helps me feel less bad closing tabs.